 It’s pretty obvious why someone with a spouse and kids would buy life insurance, but why on earth would a single person need life insurance?
 You may be surprised.
 More single people than you think carry life insurance to protect their loved ones and leave behind a legacy.

-The bottom line is, when you die, someone still has to pay for a funeral which costs on average between fifteen and twenty-five thousand dollars when it’s all said and done.
-Also, someone has to cover any outstanding mortgage debt, student loans, and credit card debt.
+The bottom line is, when you die, someone still has to pay for a funeral which costs on average between seven and ten thousand dollars when it’s all said and done.
+Also, sometimes someone is responsible to cover any outstanding mortgage debt, student loans, and credit card debt.